 PDG was selected to design a comprehensive and unique donor recognition program at the new University Medical Center of Princeton, which consolidated the services, activities, and donor communities of two older campuses.
 A collaborative discovery and planning phase led to the design of five separate recognition and history displays, as well as recognition for individually named rooms and spaces.
 PDG consulted with the architectural and construction teams, the Foundation, and hospital leadership to develop the design in partnership with a local glass art studio.

-The monochromatic black and white design paired with the brilliant art glass create a bold yet timeless look.
-The displays and plaques are made of the same natural materials of black anodized aluminum along with thick fused art glass, to create a one-of-a-kind system of donor recognition that complement the beautifully designed building architecture.
+The monochromatic black and white design paired with the brilliant art glass creates a bold yet timeless look.
+The displays and plaques are made of the same natural materials of black anodized aluminum along with thick fused art glass to create a one-of-a-kind system of donor recognition that complement the beautifully designed building architecture.

 Beth A. Crutcher

 Princeton’s comprehensive campaign included many named spaces.
 PDG collaborated with the Foundation to create a system of plaques.
 The multi-leveled system is made from beautiful hand-cast glass with etched imagery.
 Some include bios, photos, and even lighting.